beezy-sh/refactored-lamp/docs/index.md

     * resize automatically the volume based on the upscale policy
     ```

-    ### Warning
+    ---
+    __Warning__

-    An application could be using Discoblocks to get persistent storage but this option would not be safe for production as there will not be any data platform management to address high availability, replication, fencing, and encryption.
+    *An application could be using Discoblocks to get persistent storage but this option would not be safe for production as there will not be any data platform management to address high availability, replication, fencing, and encryption.*

 ??? summary "Trousseau"

+    Summary

     Trousseau is an open-source project, based on [Kubernetes KMS provider design](https://kubernetes.io/docs/tasks/administer-cluster/kms-provider/).
 It is designed to be a framework for any KMS provider (see release notes).

+    ---
-    ### Why
+    Why

     Kubernetes platform users are all facing the very same question: how do we handle Secrets?